-(and see a whole long list of more rules in Table 1.14).
-This rule might be referred to as transitivity.
+(one of the rules in Table 1.14).
+This rule might well be referred to as transitivity.

 A new rule is created each time we prove an argument; but we don't want to create so many rules that we keel over under their weight!
 Keep just a few rules in view, and learn how to use them well....